noisebridge/rfid-access-control/hardware/terminal/README.md

    - Sized so that it can be sandwiched with a RFID-RC522 board (40mmx60mm), including the same mounting holes.
    - Communication via RS232, using standard RJ45 plug.
-   - Powered on RJ45 with 12V: We use the fact that lines `DTR` and `RTS` can safely always be set to +12V from the host (=Data Terminal Equipment; DTE).
-     We use that to provide power to our terminal.
+   - Powered on RJ45 with 12V: We use the fact that the lines `DTR` and `RTS` can safely always be set to +12V (within RS232 voltage range) from the host (=[Data Terminal Equipment; DTE][DTE]).
+We use that to provide power to our terminal (for a regular terminal, it would look like an 'always ready' flow control signal).

      Pinout of RJ45 is a somewhat 'standard' way to connect an RJ45 with RS232 and is used in [Various][rj45-terminal-1] [router][rj45-terminal-2]
      terminal connections.
      (But note to whoever came up with this first probably 20 years ago:
      **bad choice**!
 Pin 3 and 6 are twisted together in an ethernet cable, so this optimized crosstalk between RX and TX.
 How .. why ...
 I don't even ..).

-     RJ45 from view of the terminal, the DCE side (=data circuit-terminating equipment; DCE).
+     The following list is the RJ45 connections from view of the terminal, the [DCE side][DCE].
      The *Line* in the following list represent the RJ45 pin.
 Also as reference gives the [9-pin Sub-D connector (DB9)][db9-pinout] equivalent connection on a 'standard' connector.